Learn more about Brazil’s highest mountain, a sacred Yanomami landmark hidden deep in the Amazon Rainforest

 Photo: Lucas Miagostovich

-1. Highest point in Brazil
+1. Highest mountain in Brazil

-Standing at 2,995 meters, Pico da Neblina is officially the highest point in Brazil.
+Standing at precisely 2,995 meters, Pico da Neblina is officially the highest point in Brazil.
 From its summit, travelers find themselves looking over an endless green carpet of rainforest stretching to the horizon.
 Have you ever imagined standing above the Amazon clouds?
 That’s the reward of reaching the top.

 Photo: Lucas Miagostovich

-2. A sacred mountain for the Yanomami
+3. A sacred mountain for the Yanomami

 For travelers, this turns the climb into a cultural and spiritual journey that highlights the risks of greed and the importance of protecting the Amazon.